Where It All Goes Down

 This might seem like a play that uses ye old City Mouse vs. Country Mouse squabble.
 But Wilde is too clever for that.

-Usually, having two differing locales – like the lavish London of the nineteenth century and an unspoiled countryside estate – would show readers a marked contrast.
-It usually goes like this: the urban center of London is the heart of England—full of business, fashion, culture, and general decadence—while quaint Hertfordshire would be an Edenic oasis where man can get close to nature and distract himself from the rush of city life.
+Usually, having two differing locales (like lavish London and an unspoiled countryside estate) would show readers a marked contrast.
+It usually goes like this: the urban center of London is the heart of England—full of business, fashion, culture, and general decadence—while quaint Hertfordshire is an Edenic oasis where man can get close to nature and distract himself from the rush of city life.

-Only the second act takes place outdoors among the yew groves and rose gardens.
-But even outdoors, Wilde doesn’t emphasize the natural beauty of the place.
-Instead, he uses details like the flowers as ornaments—pretty little trinkets that aren’t really necessary to the story, but set a flippant mood, just like Algernon’s piano music does in the first act.
+Only the second act takes place among the yew groves and rose gardens, but Wilde doesn’t emphasize the natural beauty of the place.
+Instead, he uses details like the flowers as ornaments—pretty little trinkets that aren’t really necessary to the story.

-To emphasize this point, remember that Cecily is constantly watering the roses and that Algernon later compares Cecily to a "pink rose" (II.75).
-So the roses function as part of Cecily’s fantasy – not only as a pretty background for her daydreams, but as a way to highlight her beauty.
+Remember that Cecily is constantly watering the roses and that Algernon later compares her to a "pink rose" (II.75).
+So the roses function as part of Cecily’s fantasy—they're both a pretty background for her daydreams and a way to highlight her beauty.
 In another telling instance, Gwendolen tries to insult the countryside by referring to the flowers, while having tea with Cecily.
 Cecily turns the situation back on Gwendolen by remarking that "flowers are as common here, Miss Fairfax, as people are in London" (II.306).
-In the process of insulting Gwendolen, Cecily also reveals that she thinks of the flowers as inhabitants of her rural world, much like crowds of people inhabit Gwendolen’s world.
+Oooh.
+Burn.